smohiuddin/101.finance/README.md

 ### What should I invest in the stock market?

-If you want to see what I invest in, I’ve made my [portfolio public](https://m1.finance/gaua-1u2MbQ7){:target="_blank"}.<br>
+If you want to see what I invest in, I’ve made my [portfolio public](https://m1.finance/HHzBmLDxgpLE){:target="_blank"}.<br>
 You can invest alongside with me.
-If you end up doing so, please subscribe to my [investing newsletter](https://safeer.substack.com/subscribe){:target="_blank"} so you get the latest updates.
+If you end up doing so, please subscribe to the [newsletter](https://101finance.substack.com/subscribe){:target="_blank"} so you get the latest updates.

 My basket of stocks contains:
 - [QQQ](https://www.morningstar.com/etfs/xnas/qqq/quote.html){:target="_blank"} - Top 100 Nasdaq weighted index of stocks.
 Nasdaq consists mainly of the top tech companies such as Amazon, Apple, Google, etc).
 I have added the top 65% of QQQ and filtered out a few.